rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240304_New York Times Podcasts.md

 *  that it still could do a tremendous amount of damage.
 *  It almost seems too easy for our adversaries.
 *  You think of intelligence operations as these really complex things that involve gadgets
+*  and double agents.
-*  and double agents, but to get the United States ramped up and huffing and puffing.
+*  But to get the United States ramped up and huffing and puffing.
-*  And impeaching its president?
+*  And impeaching its president.
 *  You really just need to feed one side something that fits their narrative.
 *  Right.
 *  And they follow it out the window.